 Lump Sum Withdrawal Option In lieu of any other pension or survivor benefits, a member who leaves the System can receive his/her member contributions with interest in a lump sum according to the following schedule: Credit Service Lump Sum Less than 3 Years Member Contributions with 2% Interest 3 or More Years and Less than 5 Years Member Contributions with 3% Interest 5 Years or More 150% of Member Contributions with 3% Interest The Board has the authority to modify the interest credited to member contributions.
-Plans of Payment There are four basic plans of p payment: ę ; if a member chooses this plan at retirement and later the plan to a Joint and Survivor Annuity with his/her the first year of the marriage.
-Plan II - Joint and Survivor A payment: nnuity: there are four options under this plan of Options 1, 2 and 3 apply to a single primary beneficiary Option 4 applies to multip le primary beneficiaries
+Plans of Payment There are four basic plans of p payment: ÷. f a member chooses this plan at retirement and later the plan to a Joint and Survivor Annuity with his/her the first year of the marriage. payment: nnuity: there are four options under this plan of o a single primary beneficiary Option 4 applies to multip le primary beneficiaries